--

 Code INT-STD-20-007_62

 Requirement (s) Section D and Clause 5.3.2

 Publication date 02.
 September 2021

 According to the the definition a Resource Management Unit (RMU) is a "set of FMUs managed by the same managerial body (e.g. the same resource manager).
 In the case of small operations, RMUs may be used as the basis for sampling."

 Can RMUs also be used as the basis for sampling calculated according to clause 5.3.2 in case of multiple FMU certificates?

-Groups standard at It allows that som manager has ass ept has its origin in the FSC-STD-30-005 Forest Management nd is only applicable for FM, FM/CoC and CW/FM group certificates.
-The management units are included under an RMU, where the resource sumed responsibility for ensuring conformity with all applicable FSC ments on behalf of the forest owner.
+No, the RMU concept has its origin in the FSC-STD-30-005 Forest Management Groups standard and is only applicable for FM, FM/CoC and CW/FM group certificates.
+It allows that some management units are included under an RMU, where the resource manager has assumed responsibility for ensuring conformity with all applicable FSC normative requirements on behalf of the forest owner.